pnp/prompt-master/Documentation/Deployment-guide.md

 ## Prerequisites

 - 1 x Premium license for Power Apps **OR** use the [Developer plan](https://learn.microsoft.com/en-us/power-platform/developer/plan).
-The user account you run Prompt Master will require this license or the developer plan.
+The user account you run Prompt Master will require this license or the developer plan/environment.
 If you use a developer plan, you will need to run Prompt Master as the user account who is assigned the developer plan.
 - Power Apps environment with a Dataverse database deployed (only required due to the solution using Environment Variables).
 You may use the default environment.
 If you do not have capacity to create a Dataverse database, you may need to use the default environment.
 If you are using the developer plan, you can use the developer environment.
 - SharePoint site which will contain the lists - we recommend creating a new one for Prompt Master.
 - Full Control access to the above site.